Chipdelmal/PixArt-Beads/demo/README.md

-# PixArt Beads: Demo
+# PixArt Beads: Demos

+These examples show some use-cases for the scripts!

 ## Processing a single image

 For this demo we're gonna process a sprite from [Advance Wars](https://www.spriters-resource.com/game_boy_advance/advancewars2blackholerising/) (a great site for getting some nice sprites is: [the spriters resource](https://www.spriters-resource.com/).
+The files needed to run this demo can be found in [this folder](./tCopter).

 <img src="../media/tcopterPalette.png" width="100px">